jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 //
 ===== Slater Determinant (SD)
-The Slater Determinant is a parameter that follows from the Pauli principle to make sure the wave function $Psi$ is antisymmetric.
+The Slater Determinant follows from the Pauli principle to make sure the wave function $Psi$ is antisymmetric.
 We understand that every electron is labelled by a particular position and spin orbital.
 Suppose we have two electrons : $x_1 = phi.alt_(1s)(r_1) alpha(s_1)$ and $x_2 = phi.alt_(2s)(r_2) beta(s_2)$.
 To satisfy the antisymmetry rule, the wave function should change sign when $x_1$ and $x_2$ have been exchanged from their respective position and spin orbital.
 This entails swapping the second electron's position $x_2(r_2)$ to $phi.alt_(1s)$ and its spin direction $x_2(s_2)$ to $alpha$, and vice versa.
 $
 Psi (x_1, x_2) = - Psi (x_2, x_1)
 $ <eq-incorrect-antisym>
-From experimental calculations it was determined that exchanging the electrons from position and spin orbital did not result in the inversion of the sign of the wave function.
+It was determined that exchanging the electrons from position and spin orbital did not result in the inversion of the sign of the wave function.
 This can be remedied by :
 $
 Psi(x_1, x_2) = frac(1, sqrt(2)) phi.alt_(1s)(r_1) phi.alt_(2s)(r_2)
 overbrace(